TLINDEN/kleingebaeck/README.md

 own ads.
 You'll need to use the mobile app or the browser page with a login.
 So, in my point of view, the risk is very minimal.

 There is another Tool available named [kleinanzeigen-enhanded](https://kleinanzeigen-enhanced.de/).
 It is a complete Ad management system targeting primarily commercial users.
 You have to pay a monthly fee, perhaps there's also a free version available, but I haven't checked.
-The tool is implemented as a Chrome browser extension, wjich explains why it was possible to implement it without an API.
+The tool is implemented as a Chrome browser extension, which explains why it was possible to implement it without an API.
 It seems to be a nice solution for power users by the looks of it.
 And it includes backups.

 ## Copyright und License